andrewwebber/couchbase-array/README.md

 - Each cluster node is disposable when replication at a bucket level is enabled
 - Each cluster node runs a disposable docker container activated by a systemd unit
-- Every time the systemd unit recylces
+- Every time the systemd unit recycles
   1. Starts the couchbase docker container.
   2. Attempts to acquire a scheduler lock from etcd
   3. Writes a label registering it's self with the backend store for initialization